 President's and provost's offices temporarily relocated to James Blair Hall while renovation work is completed at the Brafferton.

 Suzanne Seurattan | October 28, 2011

-The Colonial Williamsburg Foundation conducted its 27th annual archaeological field school at The Brafferton in conjunction with the College of William & Mary.
+The Colonial Williamsburg Foundation conducted its 27th annual archaeological field school at The Brafferton in conjunction with William & Mary.
 In preparation for work on the building's foundation, two five-week field school sessions focused on the building exterior.
 The field school, led by Mark Kostro, included undergraduate students, anthropology graduate students and archaeologists from Colonial Williamsburg.

-The College of William & Mary publicly announced the Brafferton Project.
+William & Mary publicly announced the Brafferton Project.

 William & Mary embarks on extensive renewal of its second-oldest building

 John Wallace, University Development | May 13, 2011

 William & Mary is raising funds to renew and preserve the historic Brafferton.

 William & Mary honors Brafferton's Indian School heritage with ceremony